THE NEWS FROM THE CRUISE

 Get coupons and precious gem

-certificates the shops will mount for a fee.
+certificates the shops will mount

 For the kids, free